ArsenSh/SortingAlgorithmes/README.md

 # SortingAlgorithmes
-# Here is two logic code for sorting algorithmes: insertion sorting and selection.
+# Here is two logic code for sorting algorithmes: insertion sorting and selection sorting.